leahphw/babylm/README.md

 # BabyLM Challenge Project Proposal

 ## Milestone 3

+Kasym Manatayev, Leah Le, Jan Stipl

+Goal: Ensure working code and evaluation pipeline before modifying the mode ✅

+Working implementation of the baseline model in the main branch of the git repository, including documentation on how to run experiments. ✅

 ### How to run the experiments
 * Run train.py.slurm for training the teacher
 * Run distill.slurm for distill the teachers into BabyLM
 * Run slurm-eval.slurm to run evaluation

+### How the baseline works

+Teacher: Llama-16M and GPT2-97M
+Student: BabyLlama-58M

+The distillation uses cross entropy for expected output and Kullback-Leibler divergence for the teacher logits.
+We used 50% weight for the hard targets (expected output) and 25% for each teacher.

+### Initial results

+Evaluation results can be seen in the slurm-207594.out file.
+The whole model had a score of 0.5803 ± 0.0053 in the blimp\_supplement benchmark.
+For the blimp\_filtered a score was 0.6673 ± 0.0016.

+### Any implementation challenges

+* Making the paths work on spyder.
+* Running the evaluation pipeline with our own model (we removed a few lines from the original eval.sh script).
+* We couldn’t push the models to git due to their large size.
+* Debugging

 ## Milestone 2